mvanwinkleias/blog_posts/2023-07-09-git_environment_setup/2023-07-09-setting_up_git_accounts.md

 └── gitlab.com # I only have one account on gitlab, so this is just a plain directory
 ```

+* github.com - a symbolic link to github.com-mvanwinkleias
+* github.com-mvanwinkle - the directory where personal stuff gets checked out
+* github.com-mvanwinkleias - the directory where work stuff gets checked out
+* gitlab.com - I only have one account on gitlab, so this is just a plain directory

 ## ~/.ssh/config

 This is nothing spectacular or new: use your SSH config